Skip to content

 Almost Everything But the Tweet – Conquering Twitter (Visual Elements)

-Visual elements.
-There are two areas on Twitter where you can make a visual impact, and it has nothing to do with what you’re actually tweeting.
+What are visual elements on X?
+There are two areas on X/Twitter where you can make a visual impact, and it has nothing to do with what you’re actually tweeting (I still call it tweeting.
+Don’t you?).
 No, scratch that, there are three.
 Kinda.

 Avatar